mmolosay/DataLayerCommunication/README.md

 Android application for wearable devices, like watches.
 Requests data from handheld app.

 ### `:di`
-Dependency Injection, to be used in application modules.
+Dependency Injection to be used by application modules.

  - `common` DI of components, common for both applications.
 Communication components, in our case.
  - `handheld` DI for handheld-specific app, like components from [`:data:handheld`](#data).